 Obtain a license for any WordPress plugins used on your site.
 Ensure they are compatible with the latest version of WordPress and that there are no security issues associated with them.
 Go through each premium plugin on your site and see if you’ve activated it with a license key.
-This way all of them will be updated automatically, so there is no chance that you will forget about any upgrade.

 If you’re using custom permalinks, ensure they are still valid and have not been changed when you upgraded to the latest version of WordPress.
 A custom URL structure, such as mysite.com/blog or mysite.com/category/post-name should be relative, meaning it will still work properly if someone visits your website from a different location.